 In the heart of the Midwest, St. Louis is one of the most affordable areas in the country in which to live.
-Residents love their St. Louis Cardinals baseball team and boast one of the best fanbases in the Major Leagues.
-You’ll also have to try gooey butter cake, toasted raviolis, and local pizza, which is thin, cut into squares, and topped with provel cheese.
+Residents love their St. Louis Cardinals baseball team and boast one of the best fan bases in the Major Leagues.
+You’ll also have to try gooey butter cake, toasted ravioli, and local pizza, which is thin, cut into squares and topped with Provel cheese.
 All of these delectable delights are considered St. Louis staples.
 It’s a great city if you enjoy a beer, as one of the most famous landmarks, the Anheuser Busch Brewery, was established in St. Louis in 1852.

-With vintage buildings, public parks like Forest Park, the 6th most visited U.S. city park, and many cultural attractions, St. Louis is truly a great city to not only visit, but live in as well.
+With old buildings, public parks like Forest Park, the 6th most visited U.S. city park, and many cultural attractions, St. Louis is indeed a great city to not only tour but live in as well.
 From the St. Louis Art Museum to the Missouri History Museum to the St. Louis Zoo, the Gateway City is full of free cultural attractions.
-The St. Louis Science Center is a great place for kids, and is located just down the road from the zoo.
+The St. Louis Science Center is an excellent place for kids and is located just down the road from the zoo.
 The City Museum is a fantastic space of discovery that the whole family can enjoy.

 First, some Gateway Arch facts: